 - BSAC Dive Leader - 50 metres

-- Decompression sickness can cause serious illness such as disability or even death, so ensure you make decompression stops when emerging from the water.
+- Decompression sickness can cause serious illnesses such as disability or death, so stop decompression when emerging from the water.

 - Nitrogen narcosis can result from divers breathing in the gas whilst at depth.
-This can cause inebriated or even hallucinogenic states, depending on the depth the diver is at.
+Depending on the depth of the Diver, this can cause inebriated or hallucinogenic states.

-- Oxygen toxicity occurs when a diver exceeds the maximum depth of a breathing gas.
-In the most extreme cases, this can cause a seizure, which in turn can cause the diver to drown.
+- Oxygen toxicity occurs when a diver exceeds the maximum depth of breathing gas.
+In the most extreme cases, this can cause a seizure, which can cause the Diver to drown.

 - Hypothermia can occur even in mild water, so a wetsuit is vital.